braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 ### Sending behavior

 Once Content Cards have been sent, similar to emails, they sit waiting in an "inbox" ready to be delivered to the user.
 Once content is pulled into the Content Card (at time of displaying), the content cannot be changed during its lifespan.
-This applies even if you are calling an API through Connected Content, and the data from the endpoint changes; this data will not get updated.
+This applies even if you are calling an API through Connected Content, and the data from the endpoint changes.
+This data will not get updated.
 It can only be stopped from sending to new users and removed from users' feeds.
 If you modify a campaign, only future cards that are sent will have the update.

 If you need to remove old cards, you must stop the campaign to do so.
 To stop a campaign, open your Content Card campaign and select **Stop Campaign**.
 Stopping the campaign will prompt you to decide how to handle users that have already received your card.
 If you would like to remove the Content Card from your users' feeds, select **Remove card from feed**.
 The card will then be hidden by the SDK on the next sync.